 In most professional situations, knowing SEO alone is no longer enough.
 You also need to have your fair share of marketing, business, and PR skills.

-While some of these skills are luxuries, I’ve identified six things that all good SEOs need to possess.
+While some of these skills are luxuries, we’ve identified six things that all good SEOs need to possess.

 1. Great SEOs know how to get consistent results